 - In the South Park episode "Stanley's Cup," Nelson, the little boy with cancer, ends up flatlining after Stanley's team lost the game.

 - In "Cartmanland", a hospitalised Kyle flatlines from stress when he hears of Cartman's huge financial success on TV.

 - Kenny flatlines at the end of "Chickenpox".

-- In The Simpsons, an April Fools prank leaves Homer in a coma.
+- An April Fools prank leaves Homer in a coma.
 A teary-eyed Bart confesses that he pulled the prank, and as Homer's EKG beeps faster, the lines form the shape of Bart's head, just before he comes to and strangles Bart.